Estimated reading time: 10 minutes

 If you are set on a particular mismatched swap, or you simply want to “make it work”, ensure you are fully aware of what’s involved including the skills required, tools, knowledge, and time.

 We like the 4th Generation (1991-1996) B-Body chassis.
 At 115.9 inches it’s a great candidate for many 116 inch 40s, 50s, and 60s vehicles.
 When customizing the B-Body platform with air bags for example, you’ll find pre-configured, tried-and-true kits ready to install, and far more affordable that building a setup from scratch.

 Also, when using a late-model donor car or truck for your resulting vehicle, you’ll find that parts will be readily available, common (in-stock), and most often, far more affordable than other options.

 Watch a Chassis / Body Swap Happen in 60 Seconds

-Watch a full Caprice Classic tear down, body swap, and 1959 GMC Fleetside truck cab plant in this 60 second time-lapse video which captures roughly 5 1/2 hours working time from first photo to last (See the full 1959 GMC Fleetside Truck / B-Body Chassis Swap):
+Watch a full Caprice Classic tear down, body swap, and 1959 GMC Fleetside truck cab plant in this 60-second time-lapse video which captures roughly 5 1/2 hours working time from the first photo to the last (See the full 1959 GMC Fleetside Truck / B-Body Chassis Swap):